Fl-ris/Spiking_Neural_Network/README.md

 Spiking neural networks (SNNs) are members of the third generation of artificial neural networks.
 Unlike previous generations of neural networks, SNNs allow for temporal data processing and their sparse activity, like that of the biological brain, makes them more energy efficient compared to LLMs, perceptrons etc.

-The code in this repository implements a leaky‑integrate‑and‑fire (LIF) neuron, optional spike‑timing‑dependent plasticity (STDP), and a simple lateral‑inhibition.
+The code in this repository implements a leaky‑integrate‑and‑fire (LIF) neuron, optional Spike Timing Dependent plasticity (STDP), and a simple lateral‑inhibition.
 All of the dynamics are expressed with ordinary differential equations that are integrated with a fixed time step (`dt`).
 The whole simulator is written in Java.

 ---

 ## 2. Usage: ##

-The simulator accepts a handful of numbered options.
+The simulator accepts a handful of options.
 All of them have defaults, so you can launch the program without any arguments.

 ## 3. Commandline arguments: ##